pimutils/vdirsyncer/docs/api.rst

       Due to restrictions in Python's threading module, setting ``processes`` to anything else than ``1`` will mean that you can't properly abort the program with ``^C`` anymore.

+- ``passwordeval`` specifies a command to query for server passwords.
+The command will be called with the username as the first argument, and the hostname as the second.

 .. _pair_config: